Apple Watch Series 11 Review: Hypertension Alerts, 24-Hour Battery, S10 Chip

 Low Power Mode

-Comparison: Series 11 vs Series 9 vs Ultra
+Comparison: Series 11 vs Series 10 vs Series 9 vs Ultra 3

 So how does the Series 11 stack up?

-• Versus Ultra: The Ultra remains the adventurer’s choice with a larger battery, rugged build, and extra physical button.
-The Series 11 is slimmer and more versatile for everyday use.
+• Versus Ultra 3: The Ultra remains the adventurer’s choice with a larger battery, rugged titanium build, brighter display, and the Action button.
+The Series 11 is slimmer, lighter, and cheaper for everyday use.

 If you’re on a Series 7 or earlier, the Series 11 feels like a major step up.
-If you’re on a Series 9, the decision is more nuanced — it depends on whether you value the new health insights and performance improvements.
+If you’re on a Series 9, the case-size jump and the new health features make it a solid upgrade.
+From a Series 10, the calculus is closer — same chip, same screen — and only the 24-hour battery, 5G, and the new health features justify the swap.

 Real-World Use Cases